 March 29, 2018

 In random vibrations, this applies to the distribution of the vibration magnitude over an ensemble of random conditions.
 This is illustrated in Figure 3.24 with a graph of the histogram of the RMS acceleration levels (ARMS) measured in the vertical and transverse directions on the coupling housing of 40 nominally identical diesel engines running under nominally identical conditions.
-The measured data, plotted on a decibel scale [Decibel Level = 20 Log (ARMS/1 μG), dB], is compared to a Normal distribution of the Log levels with a mean of 114.2 dB and σ = 3.5 dB.
+The measured data are plotted on a decibel scale [Decibel Level = 20 Log (ARMS/1 μG), dB] and compared to a Normal distribution of the Log levels with a mean of 114.2 dB and σ = 3.5 dB.